-However, the struggle on part of women since the mid-19thcentury to achieve equality with the men in socio-economic and political spheres and in different walks of life is real and the demand is legitimate.
+The struggle on part of women since the mid-19th century to achieve equality with men in socio-economic and political spheres and in different walks of life is real and the demand is legitimate.

-In the global North, mostly women in the developed countries have achieved equality to men.
-It is worth mentioning here that the demands for equality were initially surfaced in the west.
-The western women demanded political rights and sought the right to vote or ‘suffrage’ with the belief that on achieving the right to vote, women would be able to achieve equality with the men in other spheres of life as well.
+In the global North, mostly women in developed countries have achieved equality with men.
+It is worth mentioning here that the demands for equality initially surfaced in the west.
+Western women demanded political rights and sought the right to vote or ‘suffrage’ with the belief that by achieving the right to vote, women would be able to achieve equality with men in other spheres of life as well.

 Thus, based on their struggle in the form of different feminist movements, women in the west have considerably attained equality.

-However, in the global south, or in the developing or third world countries, so far gender equality largely remained a myth.
+However, in the global south, or in developing or third-world countries, so far gender equality largely remained a myth.

 Mostly, women in developing countries like Pakistan, India, etc. remained oppressed and subjugated due to patriarchy and male dominant society.
 By confining women to four walls, they are deprived of various social, political, and economic rights.